Hiking along the Rhine - which is the most beautiful?

 Today we take you on a hiking adventure to Boppard, located in the Upper Middle Rhine Valley.
 You can arrive by river cruise ship from Düsseldorf.

-The first stop is the valley station of the chairlift and at the same time the end point "Mittelrhein Klettersteig Boppard".
-From there you walk up Mühltalstrasse to Kyffhäuser Weg.
-Follow this to the bend in the Kyffhäuser path.
-The Kyffhäuser path is also the well signposted hiking trail 45.
-The forest path is well developed and after a few bends and climbs you have reached the Gedeons Eck.
-The Gedeons Eck (= restaurant of the same name) invites you to take a refreshment break with a view of the Middle Rhine Valley and the Rhine loop.
-Down on the Rhine there is a lot of activity with container ships, cargo ships and excursion boats in the direction of Koblenz, Bingen or Rüdesheim.
+The forest path is well-maintained, and after a few bends and climbs, you reach Gedeons Eck (a restaurant of the same name).
+Gedeons Eck (a restaurant of the same name) invites you to take a refreshing break with a view of the Middle Rhine Valley and the Rhine bend.
+Down below, the Rhine is bustling with container ships, cargo ships, and excursion boats heading for Koblenz, Bingen, or Rüdesheim.

 Well-fortified, you walk a few hundred meters on a well-developed forest path in the direction of the mountain station.
 There you get on the chairlift at the mountain station and a few minutes later we reach the valley station.
 You are welcome to walk along the Rhein-Burgenweg below the chairlift, but this is quite steep.